grntco/100daysofcode/README.md

 Day 77: Started the Odin Project path on Full Stack JS, starting with the course on Intermediate HTML and CSS.
 Reviewed all the HTML elements and a CSS cheat sheet.
 Also, began learning Emmet shortcuts for VS Code.

+Day 78: Learning through the Intermediate HTML and CSS course from The Odin Project.
+Read over Emmet abbreviations and completed the lesson on SVGs.